-Josephine Community Libraries, Inc. (JCLI) has been the recipient of numerous prestigious awards honoring our amazing volunteers, including best nonprofit volunteer program in Oregon by the Governor’s Volunteer Awards in 2014, and Volunteer Group of the Year by the city of Grants Pass in 2016.
+Josephine Community Libraries, Inc. (JCLI) was the recipient of numerous prestigious awards honoring our amazing volunteers, including best nonprofit volunteer program in Oregon by the Governor’s Volunteer Awards in 2014, and Volunteer Group of the Year by the city of Grants Pass in 2016.
+Josephine Community Library District (JCLD) is committed to maintaining the positive and vibrant volunteer culture that has served the libraries so well.
+With an increase in hours and services provided over all four branches, even more volunteers will be needed to move JCLD into the future.
 We have a wide variety of volunteer positions available, so if you’re interested in spending time with the greatest volunteers on earth, read on for just a sampling of current positions available.
 Training is provided for all volunteer positions.

 about our volunteers

-Because of JCLI’s unique model as a nongovernmental, nonprofit organization, JCLI volunteers do everything required to run the libraries.
-This ranges from cataloging and shelving books and providing information to library users, to hosting children’s storytimes and checking books in and out.
-Volunteers also provide behind-the-scenes expertise, including marketing, communications, fundraising, outreach, facilities maintenance, and more.
+Because of the unique model as a nongovernmental, nonprofit organization, JCLI volunteers have always done everything required to run the libraries and JCLD is not planning on changing that.
+Volunteer positions include cataloging library materials, shelving books, providing information to library users, assisting patrons on the computers, hosting children’s storytimes, and checking books in and out.
+Volunteers also provide behind-the-scenes expertise, including marketing, communications, outreach, facilities maintenance, and more.
+The Josephine County Library Foundation and the Friends of the Library are also always looking for volunteers to assist with fundraising opportunities and the bookstore at the Grants Pass branch.

 interested in volunteering?